Deathcry: Fictional character biography

 Deathcry is a Shi'ar whose true name was taken by royal decree for reasons yet unrevealed, but it was heavily hinted that she was the daughter of Deathbird.
 When the Earth hero team Avengers defeated the Kree, the Empress Lilandra Neramani feared for the team's safety should the Kree attempt revenge.

 Lilandra then orders Deathcry, by the same decree that took her name, to join the Avengers as their protector.
 Deathcry served with the Avengers for several months while hiding her youth (being the equivalent of a teenager).
 She eventually softened and revealed her true age as she formed close friendships with her teammates Vision and Hercules.

 Later, after the Avengers survive an attack by the villain Immortus, Deathcry decides her services are no longer required.
 She bade Hercules to return her to the Shi'ar Empire, where she remained.

 Eventually finding herself in the Kree empire, Deathcry is captured and charged with multiple murders.
 She was kept in a Kree high-security prison.
 She is selected to join Peter Quill's 'dirty dozen' team to fight the Phalanx.
 Unfortunately, her throwback-Shi'ar nature (and berserker rage she may have inherited from her likely-mother Deathbird) causes her to be hostile to Captain Universe when the man kills two of her opponents.
 Believing that taking another person's kill is an insult to that person, she attacks Captain Universe who raises an energy ball in self-defense.
 Deathcry hits this ball and explodes.

-During the Chaos War storyline, Deathcry is among the dead people that return from the dead following Amatsu-Mikaboshi's victory in the death realms.
+During the Chaos War storyline, Deathcry is among the dead individuals who return from the dead following Amatsu-Mikaboshi's victory in the death realms.
 It was revealed that her true name is Sharra Neramani, the niece of Lilandra and apparently the daughter of Deathbird as was previously implied.
 Lilandra had stripped Sharra of her name and assigned her to protecting the Avengers on Earth after she killed a member of her own platoon in a drunken rage over a mutual lover.
-It is possible that she, along with Swordsman and Yellowjacket, could have survived too, but is not clear.
+It is not revealed if Deathcry remained alive after the events of Chaos War.